From Lagrangian to totally real geometry: coupled flows and calibrations: Short-time existence

 In some sense we can view this method as an analogue of DeTurck's trick: we perturb the degenerate operator $H_J$ to the less degenerate $H$, obtain existence, then argue that the solutions coincide in certain situations: cf.~the second Remark following Corollary \ref{Lag.MF.exist.cor} for a similar (though slightly more involved) argument.
 However, this method would certainly not extend to general totally real submanifolds, nor to more general ambient spaces in which MCF does not preserve Lagrangians.
 It is thus necessary to find alternative ways to deal with the extra degeneracies of $H_J$.

-For the above reasons we now present a third method for proving short-time existence, based on the Nash--Moser implicit function theorem as formalized by Hamilton \cite{Hamilton}.
+For the above reasons we now present another method for proving short-time existence, based on the Nash--Moser implicit function theorem as formalized by Hamilton \cite{Hamilton}.
 This method completely bypasses the properties of MCF, allowing us to extend the above existence results to a wider category of ambient spaces: SCF solitons.
+The key ingredient will be the following, which we may immediately deduce from Propositions \ref{xiJprop}-\ref{HJ-prop}:

+Notice that the third order operator in $\iota$ on the left-hand side equals a first order one on the right, so \eqref{eq:integrability} is clearly a strong condition.
+We already used \eqref{eq:integrability} in Section \ref{s:MF} for geometric purposes, to show that any initial tensor $\omega:=\iota^*\bar{\omega}$ is preserved during the Maslov flow coupled with symplectic curvature flow.
+Here instead we will show that it has analytic consequences: specifically, equation \eqref{eq:integrability} enables us to deal with the extra degeneracies in $H_J+T_J$ by providing the essential ``integrability condition'' required to implement the results in \cite{Hamilton} to prove short-time existence.

-The key ingredient will be our equation (\ref{eq:integrability}).
-This has several consequences. \begin{itemize} \item Our method strongly relies on the properties of the full operator, not only on its highest order terms.
+This approach has several consequences. \begin{itemize} \item Our method strongly relies on the properties of the full operator, not only on its highest order terms.
 It thus applies only to the Maslov flow, confirming that the existence of solutions to the $J$-mean curvature flow seems more difficult, cf.~Section \ref{ss:comments_Jflow}. \item It indicates that the coupling with SCF might be an important ingredient in the general existence theory for the Maslov flow.
-Equivalently, it shows the relevance of the preserved quantity $\omega$ for the existence theory. \item It indicates a new role for equation (\ref{eq:integrability}), thus also for its classical counterpart (\ref{eq:d.H.hook.omega}). \end{itemize} Let us start by computing the symbol of the operator $\iota\mapsto H_J[\iota]$, viewed as a second-order operator on the space of totally real immersions.
+Equivalently, it shows the relevance of the preserved quantity $\omega$ for the existence theory. \item It indicates a new role for (\ref{eq:integrability}), thus also for its classical counterpart (\ref{eq:d.H.hook.omega}). \end{itemize} Let us start by computing the symbol of the operator $\iota\mapsto H_J[\iota]$, viewed as a second-order operator on the space of totally real immersions.

 \begin{prop} Given $x\in L$, $\zeta\in T^*_xL$ and a totally real immersion $\iota$, the symbol of the operator $H_J$ is

 The kernel of this map is $\iota_*(T_xL)\oplus \left(\langle J\iota_*\zeta^\#\rangle^\perp\cap J\iota_*(T_xL)\right)$, and thus has dimension $2n-1$.
 Further, $Z:=J\iota_*\zeta^\#$ is an eigenvector, with eigenvalue $|\zeta|^2$. \end{prop} \begin{proof} Choosing local coordinates on $L$, let us identify $\partial_i$ with $\iota_*(\partial_i)$ and write